wp-plugins/whosamungus-whos-amung-us/README.txt

 == Screenshots ==

-1. This is the widget where you can setup the details of your account
+1. This is the widget where you can setup the details of your account.

 == Changelog ==